mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 Buck converter routing is in PCB Design/Layout section.

 - How does a buck converter work?
-- Explain synchronous rectification.
-What are its pros/cons?
-- If the diode is replaced with an ideal diode, how does it impact performance?
-- Design a circuit to properly drive a high-side NFET.
 - How to measure output voltage?
-- What is a feed-forward capacitor?
 - What limits the switching frequency on the upper and lower ends?
 - Why are buck converteres more efficient?
 - What determines the output voltage?
 - How to calculate duty cycle?
 - What's the difference between discontinuous and continuous operation?
 - NFET vs PFET for high-side FET?
 What are pros and cons?

+### Circuit Analysis
+- Why is the diode needed?
+What if it's removed?
+- If the diode is replaced with an ideal diode, how does it impact performance?
+- What is the switch node voltage potential in the off state?
+- Where is inductor current sourced from in the off state?
+- What direction does current flow in the inductor/capacitor?
+- Draw the waveforms for:
+  - Inductor voltage/current
+  - Switch node voltage
+  - Capacitor voltage/current
+  - FET gate voltage
+  - Diode current/voltage
+  - Input supply voltage/current
+  - Output load voltage/current
+  - Low-side NFET voltage/current if using synchronous rectification
+- Why is the inductor current a linear ramp?
+- Why is the output capacitor voltage a linear ramp?
+- When does the output capacitor charge/discharge?
+- What is the inductor polarity?
+- When does the inductor sink/supply current?
+- What is voltage/current ripple? (from circuit analysis perspective)
+- What determines inductor current slope?
+- What determines capacitor voltage slope?
+- Explain synchronous rectification.
+What are its pros/cons?
+- What happens if both the NFET and PFET are on at the same time?
+How do you avoid this?
+- What happens to the internal body diode in the off state?

 ### Efficiency and Ripple
 - How to size inductors/capacitors to meet ripple spec?